Pasni (city): History

 Other than being a small fishing village, the city does not figure much in history.
 Alexander the Great is said to have stopped at Pasni (called 'Cysa' in Arrian's treatise Indica) while unsuccessfully trying to rendezvous with his admiral, Nearchus, during a disastrous exodus via Makkuran after the Indian Campaign (325 BC).
 According to one theory, Admiral Nearchus' well-stocked fleet was supposed to have continuously provisioned Alexander's army as the latter marched West along the barren coast towards Persia.
 In the event, a major portion of Alexander's route through Makran (Bela-Averan-Hoshab-Turbat and then south to Pasni-Gwadar) turned out to be much further inland than expected, apparently due to faulty knowledge of the terrain.

-An unexplored Harappan-era settlement known as Sotkagén Koh is tucked away in the low hills, about 25 km north of Passini.
+An unexplored Harappan-era settlement known as Sotkagén Koh is tucked away in the low hills, about 25 km north of Pasni.
 It is conjectured that this was an ancient Harappan outpost which traded luxury wares with Mesopotamia and Persian Gulf settlements.

 The city of Pasni, along with Gwadar, were burned by the Portuguese in 1581, having had some violent encounters with the Kalmatis in the area.
 The city was attacked again, by Baloch rebels during the 1898 Baloch uprising; the city was looted, and the telegraph lines running to Gwadar severed.

 In 2005, parts of Pasni were flooded when the Shadi Kaur Dam burst following two weeks of heavy rainfall.
 In 2025 the government of Pakistan expressed interest in having investment from the United States in developing a mineral export terminal at Pasni.